Toonzone Interviews James Tucker and Michael Jelenic on "The Siege of Starro!"

 JAMES TUCKER: There are some “toy gimmes” in there.
 Firestorm was a toy gimme because I knew they were making an action figure with him.
 Everyone else was just fun.

-MICHAEL JELENIC: Obviously, I don’t think we kept the rule completely, but I think there was something about how these are all characters that Starro wouldn’t necessarily find because they’re alter egos are just humans.
+MICHAEL JELENIC: Obviously, I don’t think we kept the rule completely, but I think there was something about how these are all characters that Starro wouldn’t necessarily find because their alter egos are just humans.
 Starro was going after the heroes first, so Captain Marvel as Billy wouldn’t necessarily read as a hero.
 Firestorm is the same thing.
 Booster Gold is more superpowered through his suit.

 JAMES TUCKER: He may not have even been in this time period or something.